HomeNewE-mailLinksStore

 The next best thing to being able to watch a train in real life is to capture it in pictures or, even better, on tape.
 I'm certainly not alone among railfans in enjoying engine and horn sounds, and to let other people hear them without waiting for such a train to come is the main reason for uploading over a hundred of these recordings.
 The first ones were made in May 2000.

 A few older recordings (from before August 2000) are at 11025 Hz resulting in less clear sound, and a very few, all from before June 2000, are lower-quality sound without good bass tones.
 The changes are from recording evolutions early on.
-A different tape recorder was used for the European trains.
 Starting in 2011, all recordings are made with a Roland R-05 digital recorder instead of on tape, creating a superior stereo sound.

 Recording Search